White nationalists are trying to use “free speech” to control the terms of the conversation. Don’t let them.

 - Do your homework.

-Oops, my title was sort of a trick.
-As of this moment, I’ve talked to a lot of people who consider themselves ‘Alt-Right,’ but we all have work to do, including me.
+As of this moment, I’ve talked to a lot of people who consider themselves part of the alt-right movement, but we all have work to do, including me.
 If you’re going to engage it at all, please, for the sake of those who are most impacted by this movement, first understand and recognize it for exactly what it is: a deliberate and concerted effort to shift the Overton Window to the far right.

 Yesterday I talked to far too many people on our side who didn’t know what Patriot Prayer was, or who thought it was an overt white nationalist group.
 Even though they are most definitely aligned with white nationalist groups, Patriot Prayer goes to great lengths to “disown” white nationalism, and that’s actually a huge part of what’s so slippery about them.
 The problem with not knowing this is that then, when they start saying things that sound reasonable, we fall for it.